cre1g/simple-rag-agent/README.md

 **query.py**:
-starts a Flask server and waits for a request from chat.html does a similarity search given the query and chat_history builds the final response, again using context from previous steps delivers it back to chat.html
+starts a Flask server and waits for a request from chat.html

+Does a similarity search given the query and chat_history

+Builds the final response, again using context from previous steps

+Delivers it back to chat.html

 **chat.html** hosts the widget, mock webpage, and script to call the flask server